brillout/wildcard-api/docs/example.template.md

  - Node.js
  - SQLite

-> You can also play with a Reframe + Wildcard API stack by using
+> You can also poke around by using
 > [Reframe's react-sql starter](https://github.com/reframejs/reframe/tree/master/plugins/create/starters/react-sql#readme)
+> which includes a Wildcard API.

 #### Contents